Robert Prosky: Career

-Prosky appeared in Thief (1981), Hanky Panky (1982), The Natural (1984), Outrageous Fortune (1987), Broadcast News (1987), The Great Outdoors (1988), Things Change (1988), Loose Cannons (1990), Gremlins 2: The New Batch (1990), Green Card (1990), Far and Away (1992), Hoffa (1992), Last Action Hero (1993), Rudy (1993), Mrs. Doubtfire (1993), Miracle on 34th Street (1994), and Mad City (1997).
-He appeared in two films, Dead Man Walking (1995) and The Chamber (1996), with actor Raymond J. Barry.
-He also appeared as Will Darnell, the man who owned the auto repair shop where Arnie Cunningham (Keith Gordon) rebuilds the possessed car "Christine" in the 1983 film based on Stephen King's novel.
+Prosky appeared in Thief (1981), Hanky Panky (1982), The Natural (1984), Outrageous Fortune (1987), Broadcast News (1987), The Great Outdoors (1988), Things Change (1988), Loose Cannons (1990), Gremlins 2: The New Batch (1990), Green Card (1990), Far and Away (1992), Hoffa (1992), Last Action Hero (1993), Rudy (1993), Mrs. Doubtfire (1993), Miracle on 34th Street (1994), and Mad City (1997), Dead Man Walking (1995) and The Chamber (1996), with actor Raymond J. Barry.
+He also plays Will Darnell, the man who owned the auto repair shop where Arnie Cunningham (Keith Gordon) rebuilds the possessed car "Christine" in the 1983 film based on Stephen King's novel.

-In addition to appearing in films, Prosky appeared in many television shows.
+In addition to appearing in films, Prosky appeared in many television series.
 He became known for his role as Sgt.
 Stan Jablonski on Hill Street Blues.
 He also portrayed Jake "the Snake" Connolly on a two-part 1991 episode of Coach.
 He was considered for the role of Martin Crane in Frasier and later made a guest appearance in the series as a reclusive writer who befriended the character.
 He was offered the role of Coach Ernie Pantusso on Cheers, but turned it down; he later portrayed Rebecca Howe's father on the same show.
 His role in Veronica's Closet was likely a nod to this, as in both shows he played the father of a character portrayed by Kirstie Alley.
-He was also a regular on the short-lived show Danny.
+He was also a regular on the TV series Danny.

-In addition to his film and television career, he appeared in numerous productions at the Arena Stage in Washington, D.C., most notably as Willy Loman in Death of a Salesman.
+In addition to his film and television career, he appeared in numerous theater plays at the Arena Stage in Washington, D.C., most notably as Willy Loman in Death of a Salesman.
 Prosky often performed at Arena Stage with over 100 stage credits to his name at that theatre alone.
 He played Shelly Levene in the 1984 Chicago and Broadway production of David Mamet's Pulitzer Prize-winning play Glengarry Glen Ross.
 He was also a board member of the Cape May Stage in Cape May, New Jersey.

 Prosky received or was nominated for two Tony awards, two Helen Hayes awards, an Emmy, the Drama Desk award, and the American Express Tribute To An American Actor.
 He continued to perform on stage and present lectures on his long career at universities, film festivals, for theater benefits, business groups and on cruises.

 Personal life

-In 1960, he married Ida Hove with whom he had three sons, Stefan, John and Andrew Prosky, the latter two being actors as well.
+In 1960, he married Ida Hove, with whom he had three sons, including, John.